datarefuge/workflow/harvesting-toolkit/README.md

 During the process you may feel inclined to clean things up, add structure to the data, etc. Avoid temptation.
 Your finished archive will be hashed so we can compare it later for changes, and it's important that we archive original, unmodified content.

 ## 6. Uploading the data
-- Zip the all the files pertaining to your dataset, so that you have a resulting zip file.
+- Zip the all the files pertaining to your dataset within the zip started archive structure.
-- Upload the Zip file by clicking `Upload` in the Archivers app, and selecting `Choose File`
+- Upload the zip file by clicking `Upload` in the Archivers app, and selecting `Choose File`
      - Note that files beyond 5 Gigs cannot be uploaded through this method
      - Please talk to your DataRescue guide/post on Slack in Researchers/Harvesters channel, if you have a larger file
   <!--- IT WOULD BE NICE TO STILL HAVE THAT STEP: Quality assurance:
    - To ensure that the zip file was uploaded successfully, go to the URL and download it back to your computer.